Wednesday, June 24, 2026

 For centuries, sugarcane plantations were among the worst abusers of slave labor.
 Artist James Gillray drew the mistreated slaves who were forced to cut and press sugarcane in deadly heat, then boil the crop in hellish furnaces (below left).
 Many perished in the process.
 The result: delightfully sweet sugar.

-Alarmed voices demand: "once our creative muscles have atrophied, our cognitive functions have been reduced, and our taste has been softened by subjectivity, how can we ever go back?
+Alarmed voices demand: "once our creative muscles have atrophied, our cognitive functions have diminished, and our taste has been softened by subjectivity, how can we ever go back?
 How can standards regain any authority once they've been trampled?
 How can innocence, once lost, be recovered?"

 O how can it be that the ground itself does not sicken?